ronnakamoto/tiny-chain/README.md

 **Chain Connectors** are plugins that will define interfaces/facades that will allow Tiny Chain to communicate with other blockchains including Bitcoin, Ethereum, NEO and Comsos.

+**Chain Notifiers** are plugins that will allow dApp developers to send notifications off-chain based on events that occur on-chain.

 ## Installation

 ```sh